-When you're embarking on a home renovation, repainting a room (or a few) is practically a given.
-However, did you know that your choice of paint can greatly affect the indoor air quality of your home, and in turn, your family's health?
-Consider using eco-friendly house paint next time you get the urge to change your color palette.
+When embarking on a home renovation, repainting a room is practically a given.
+But did you know that your choice of paint can greatly affect the indoor air quality of your home, and in turn, your family's health?
+Consider using eco-friendly and organic house paints next time you get the urge to change your color palette.
 No longer a specialty item, these paints are easier to buy, more available, less expensive, and more beautiful than ever.

 If all the letters and numbers prove too much for you, opt for paint made from natural ingredients.
-With these products, you don't have to worry about any harsh chemicals or compounds as they are made from water, plant dyes, essential oils, resins, clay, chalk, milk casein and even bees' wax.
+With these products, you don't have to worry about any harsh chemicals, heavy metals, or compounds as they are made from water, plant dyes, essential oils, resins, clay, chalk, milk casein and even bees' wax.
 The scent is minimal, though rarely can it be considered pleasant.
 Since these paints are made from water, clean-up is easy and requires only warm water and soap.
 Natural house paints are so basic in nature, that some homeowners even make their own.